 A migration and displacement specialist, Diana has previously worked at Oxfam America, the African Conservation Centre, and FORGE (a UNHCR Operating Partner).
 Her past research includes work on the connections between environmental change and displacement; evaluation of the efficacy of the Iraq land claims system for returned refugees; and persecution of women asylum-seekers from Dominican Republic and Iran, among other topics.

-Diana is a Visiting Scholar at Stanford University’s Center for International Security and Cooperation.
+Diana has been a Visiting Scholar at Stanford University’s Center for International Security and Cooperation.
 She holds a Master of Arts in Law and Diplomacy from the Fletcher School of International Studies at Tufts University, and a Bachelor of Arts in International Development from University of California at Los Angeles.
-Diana speaks English, Spanish, and Swahili.
+You can find Diana on twitter at @DianaELettieri.